neongreen/agent/README.md

-# Agent
+# ok

 ## Description

-This tool provides an agentic loop for processing tasks.
+This is an agentic loop for processing tasks.
+It's ok.

 ## Features